Cheap eyeglasses: What are the pros and cons?

-Many online retailers and offer seasonal sales in which you can get 20% or more off a pair of glasses.
+Many online retailers offer seasonal sales that can save you 20% or more on a pair of glasses.

 Optical shops and vision centers that sell glasses also have periodic sales.
 For example, LensCrafters holds half-off sales on frames at certain times of year.

-A few eye doctors do offer discounts on eye exams and glasses and contact lens purchases.
+Some eye doctors also offer discounts on eye exams and glasses or contact lens purchases.